 Solar thermal electric boost water heaters are sometimes configured to be suitable for operation on controlled tariffs (e.g. off peak).
 These configuration changes are reflected in the STCs earned, so no additional modelling requirements need to be included.
-However, solar thermal water heaters with electric boost should only be operated on controlled tariffs when the supplier confirms that they are correctly configured for this mode of operation and the relevant STCs earned for this configuration are specified.

 The hourly breakdown of energy (E{Hourly}) is defined in Equation 30 using the hourly share (F{Hourly}) from Table 38 for the relevant water heater type, configuration and energisation profile, combined with the daily energy defined in Equation 29.